alecruces/NeuralNetworkJourney/README.md

 * HW5: Autoencoders
 * HW6: Variational Autoencoders

-##  Description
-This project aims to provide a comprehensive exploration and understanding of various types of neural networks, ranging from foundational models like perceptrons, to advanced architectures such as variational autoencoders.
-Each part of the project delves into the principles, optimization techniques, and practical applications of different neural network models.

 ##  Keywords
  Neural Networks, Deep Learning, Perceptron, Convolutional Neural Networks, Recurrent Neural Networks, Variational Autoencoders